-- Current enrollment in the Bachelor of Science program in Geosciences at FIU. - Completed at least 75-90 credits of coursework (including UCC and CLAS). - Minimum GPA of 3.2. - Official GRE scores. - Three letters of recommendation. - Approval by the Earth and Environment Graduate Committee.
+- 1. Current enrollment in the Bachelor of Science program in Geosciences at FIU. - 2.
+Completed at least 75 credits of coursework (including UCC and CLAS), with at least 30 credits remaining. - 3.
+Completion of all lower division required courses for the bachelors degree. - 4.
+Minimum GPA of 3.2. - 5.
+Official GRE scores. - 6.
+Three letters of recommendation. - 7.
+Approval by the Earth and Environment Graduate Committee.